Complaints Procedure for Students - Summary

 - Most complaints are resolved informally by expressing the complaint to a member of staff who is appropriate or with whom you feel comfortable.

-- Where the above has not produced a satisfactory resolution to the problem, you can complete a complaint form, which should then be sent to the Student Services Manager in Student Support Services who will attempt resolution between all parties.
+- Where the above has not produced a satisfactory resolution to the problem, you can complete the Student Complaint Form, which should then be sent to the Head of the Academic Office or nominee who will attempt resolution between all parties.

 Sometimes it is not possible to reach a satisfactory resolution to a problem through the above steps, and in such cases a formal hearing may be appropriate to determine the outcome of the complaint.